prettier/prettier/docs/install.md

 :::info

-What is `yarn` doing at the start? `yarn exec prettier` runs the locally installed version of Prettier.
-We’ll leave off the `yarn` part for brevity throughout the rest of this file!
+What is `yarn exec` doing at the start? `yarn exec prettier` runs the locally installed version of Prettier.
+We’ll leave off the `yarn exec` part for brevity throughout the rest of this file!

 :::